 You’re now ready to begin the next phase of the loan application process: researching lenders.
-Naturally, you’ll want to look for lenders offering competitive terms and favorable interest rates to borrowers like you.
-This can be done with ease when you use an aggregator like Credible.
-They will provide you with rates from multiple lenders in just minutes.
+Naturally, you’ll want to look for lenders offering competitive terms and favorable personal loan interest rates to borrowers like you.
+Use an aggregator like Credible to speed up the process and generate quotes from multiple lenders in a matter of minutes, not hours.

 You’ll also want to understand the factors that affect personal loan rates – and what they mean for your loan application.
 This knowledge empowers you to shore up your borrower profile before you apply for a loan by taking concrete steps like:

 - Paying down outstanding revolving debt (such as credit card balances) to reduce your credit utilization ratio

 - Pursuing side income opportunities to lower your debt to income ratio

 - Identifying assets to put up as collateral against your loan principal (loan amount)

 First, let’s review the difference between interest rate and annual percentage rate, or APR.

 Your loan’s interest rate is the interest charge on its principal balance.
 It’s expressed as a percentage, such as 6% or 8%.
 The loan’s total numeric interest charge – the sum of the interest you can expect to pay over the life of the loan, assuming no prepayment – is a function of compounding frequency, or the frequency with which interest is calculated on the sum of the loan’s principal and accumulated interest.
 Total interest charges increase with compounding frequency.

 Your loan’s APR incorporates interest charges and loan fees.
 It’s also expressed as a percentage and is always either equal to or greater than the loan’s interest rate.